satyateja/vimeo-software-test/README.md

 ## Project Setup
 Steps:-
-1) Download the project codebase
+* Download the project codebase
-2) In Terminal change path to project (cd ~/Desktop/App is App is in Desktop)
+* In Terminal change path to project (cd ~/Desktop/App is App is in Desktop)
-3) Run the following command to install requirements
+* Run the following command to install requirements
+    ```
-    - pip install -R requirements.txt (if pip was not installed then - sudo apt-get install pip)
+    pip install -R requirements.txt #(if pip was not installed then - sudo apt-get install pip)
+    ```
-4) Create a Database on your mysql server
+* Create a Database on your mysql server
-5) Open settings.py an update the following Database settings DATABASES = {
+* Open settings.py an update the following Database settings

+    ```python
+    DATABASES = {
         'default': {
             'ENGINE': 'django.db.backends.mysql', # Add 'postgresql_psycopg2', 'mysql', 'sqlite3' or 'oracle'.